Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Exterior details| ©PLINIO LEAL

-The truth is that my recommendation is that you spend the time you consider necessary, but more than 30 minutes inside the cathedral may be excessive.
-Especially if you are not accompanied by a guide who will explain the importance of each of the things you are seeing.
+The truth is that my recommendation is that you book a private tour of Reims that includes it in your visit, as an expert guide will explain the importance of each of the things you are seeing.

-Tips for visiting the Notre Dame de Reims Cathedral
+Tips for visiting the Cathedral of Notre Dame de Reims

 Inside the cathedral| ©Grotevriendelijkereus